mergesort/mergesort.github.io/_posts/2021-03-12-putting-the-u-in-graphql.md

 While this is a perfectly reasonable approach, and actually a pretty good developer experience, it still didn't answer the questions I had as an ever-curious engineer, how would I do this on my own?

 I broke the problem I saw down into two smaller problems, request-generation and request-making.
 Generating a request, especially in Swift, it turns out is pretty easy.
 I really like the approach that [SociableWeaver](https://github.com/NicholasBellucci/SociableWeaver) takes, leveraging Swift's function builders to let you build a type-safe directly in Swift.
 The second problem was a bit fiddlier.
-I knew that I had to make a `POST` request, and I knew the endpoint that was being hit, and through some trial and error (along a friend's help[^1]), I was able to start making GraphQL requests without any external libraries needed.
+I knew that I had to make a `POST` request, and I knew the endpoint that was being hit, and through some trial and error (and a friend's help[^1]), I was able to start making GraphQL requests without any external libraries needed.

 ```swift
 extension URLSession {